FreeSoftwareDevlopment/Pong/pong/Readme.txt

 To Enable Music, you need a mp3 file, rename it to "ov" (without .mp3) and let it in the folder of the output You need Visual Studio -> Pong works currenty only on 64 bit OS!

+-- You should build the Release 64x Version

 After Building pong, you need to copy the following DLL files from folder \ffmpeg\bin :
 - avcodec-58.dll